jereamon/Alien_Invasion/README.md

 # Alien_Invasion
-My first larger project under the guidance of Python Crash Course
+My first larger project under the guidance of Python Crash Course.

-As I've expanded my programming knowledge I've found that I need to try different ways of doing the same thing without losing my original way of doing it.
-Hence my creation of this github account.
+A simple Alien Invasion game.
+I didn't take much time on the styling but the functionality is there.